-A clear and safe public right of way will be maintained across the commons, through maintenance of the Public Rights of Ways (PRoWs) including the bridleways.
+A clear and safe public right of way will be maintained across the commons, through maintenance of the Public Rights of Ways (PRoWs) including the Bridleways and popular footpaths.

-Public engagement will enable the public to become educated in the commons land that they use, minimising antisocial activity and promoting respect for the land.
+Public engagement will enable the public to become educated in the land that they use, minimising antisocial activity and promoting respect for habitats and wildlife.

-It is intended that this management plan will be a valuable resource to anyone with an interest in Banstead Heath and will help everyone work together towards the future wellbeing of the site.
+It is intended that this management plan will be a valuable resource to anyone with an interest in Banstead Heath.
+It will help supporters and user groups to work together towards the future wellbeing of the site.
 A flexible approach to management is important and, inevitably, the need for additional work may arise.
 In these circumstances, such tasks would be assessed according to the management objectives and priorities identified in this plan.